-Policy Name: Lumberjack Education Assistance Program Policy Number: 12.5 s this policy new, being reviewed/revised, or deleted?
+Policy Name: Lumberjack Education Assistance Program Policy Number: 12.5 Is this policy new, being reviewed/revised, or deleted?
 Review/Revise Date of last revision, if applicable: 7/26/2022 Unit(s) Responsible for Policy Implementation: Vice President for Finance and Administration Purpose of Policy (what does it do): This policy permits active, regular (100% FTE) employees of the university, their spouses, and dependents, to participate in the Lumberjack Education Assistance Program (LEAP) provided eligibility requirements are met and funding is available.
-Reason for the addition, revision, or deletion (check all that apply): Scheduled Review Change in law Response to audit finding ☐ Internal Review ☐ Other, please explain: Clarify definition Please complete the appropriate section: specific rationale for new policy: N/A specific rationale for each substantive revision: Definition clarification. specific rationale for deletion of policy: N/A Idditional Comments: Reviewers: Michaelyn Greene, Director of Treasury and Student Business Services udi Kruwell, Associate Vice President for Finance and Administration Gina Oglesbee, Vice President for Finance and Administration
+Reason for the addition, revision, or deletion (check all that apply): Scheduled Review Change in law Response to audit finding ☐ Internal Review ☐ Other, please explain: Clarify definition Please complete the appropriate section: Specific rationale for new policy: N/A Specific rationale for each substantive revision: Definition clarification.
+Specific rationale for deletion of policy: N/A Additional Comments: Reviewers: Michaelyn Greene, Director of Treasury and Student Business Services Judi Kruwell, Associate Vice President for Finance and Administration Gina Oglesbee, Vice President for Finance and Administration Damon Derrick, General Counsel